 - Lighter and Sleeker as well.

-- Deeper colours and deeper blacks however some monitors have even deeper colours than plasma monitors due to a better Contrast Ratio.
+- Deeper colors and deeper blacks however some monitors have even deeper colors than plasma monitors due to a better Contrast Ratio.

 - Offers a wider viewing angle.

 Although Plasma monitors have good image quality there are newer LCDs and LEDs which exceed even that.
 Plasma Monitor/TVs have ceased being produced in 2014, however are still being still in some markets.